ag171980/ag171980/README.md

 ### 🔭 I’m currently working on...
 - In a project called "sunny days".
 This project has the purpose of creating a store-like website to sell women's footwear.
 It is made with HTML5, CSS3, Javascript, PHP and MySQL
-- In a project called "hotel panoramas".
-This project has the purpose of creating a website to present a hotel and inform about its services.
-It is made with HTML5, CSS3 and Javascript.
+- In a project called "retoño".
+This project aims to create a website for an eco-friendly feminine wipes startup.
+For this project we are using ReactJS for the frontend and PHP for the backend.
+Also I use MySQL to manage the database.

 ### 🌱 I'm currently learning...
 - React